denilsonsa/gimp-palettes/README.md

         * It is preferable to cite the source of the palette in the comment.
     * Do the colors have any names?
 If yes, please add the names.
 * Make sure the palette works fine inside GIMP.
 (If it looks fine in the HTML page, very likely it will work in GIMP.)
     * Be careful!
 Upon opening the palette in GIMP, it will remove any comments you have manually added.
+Make a copy of the palette first, or mark the file as read-only.
 * Add an entry to the [`README.md`](README.md) file, citing the source of the palette.
     * Keep the entries sorted alphabetically.
 * [Create a pull request](https://github.com/denilsonsa/gimp-palettes/pulls).